Feb 3, Feb 17, March 3 - 12pm in MGH 024

-My research interests emcompass the social justice implications of knowledge about genetics, reproduction, and health in the modern era.
+My research interests encompass the social justice implications of knowledge about genetics, reproduction, and health in the modern era.
 I focus on disability in American and British history and culture, including the history of sterilization and constructions of mental disability in Washington, the rhetorical uses of “eugenics” in public discourses, reading science fiction through the lens of disability studies, and disability pedagogy.
-I developed the 2009 symposium Eugenics and Disability: History and Legacy in Washington, and the 2011 lecture series Unspeakable: Disability History, Identity, and Rights.
-I am a member of the Society for Disability Studies, American Association for the History of Medicine, American Historical Association, and Disability History Association.
+I developed the 2009 symposium Eugenics and Disability: History and Legacy in Washington, the 2011 lecture series Unspeakable: Disability History, Identity, and Rights, and the 2015 symposium of the Pacific & Western Disability Studies Consortium.
+I am an elected member of the Board of Directors of the Society for Disability Studies, and a member of the Disability History Association.